Dazaa1/HTTPS-SERVER/notes.md

 # Building an http server in python

 ## Basic usage:
-- it waits for requests from the client as an example (GOOGLE CHROME), servers files as an example as a response.
+- it waits for requests from the client, and give back a response.
-- it can handle only one request at the time or even handle more.
+- it can handle one or more requests at the time.

 ## ```http.server``` module:
 - This module defines classes for implementing HTTP servers.